List of medieval European scientists: Late Middle Ages

 Guy de Chauliac (1300-1368) was a French physician and surgeon who wrote the Chirurgia magna, a widely read publication throughout medieval Europe that became one of the standard textbooks for medical knowledge for the next three centuries.
 During the Black Death he clearly distinguished Bubonic Plague and Pneumonic Plague as separate diseases, that they were contagious from person to person, and offered advice such as quarantine to avoid their spread in the population.
 He also served as the personal physician for three successive popes of the Avignon Papacy.

 John Arderne (1307-1392) was an English physician and surgeon who invented his own anesthetic that combined hemlock, henbane, and opium.
 In his writings, he also described how to properly excise and remove the abscess caused by anal fistula.

 Nicole Oresme (c.
 1323–82) was one of the most original thinkers of the 14th century.
 A theologian and bishop of Lisieux, he wrote influential treatises in both Latin and French on mathematics, physics, astronomy, and economics.
 In addition to these contributions, Oresme strongly opposed astrology and speculated about the possibility of a plurality of worlds.

 Giovanni Dondi dell'Orologio (c.
 1330-1388) was a clockmaker from Padua, Italy who designed the astarium, an astronomical clock and planetarium that utilized the escapement mechanism that had been recently invented in Europe.
-He also attempted to describe the mechanics of the solar system with mathematical precision.
+He also attempted to describe the mechanics of the Solar System with mathematical precision.

 Nicholas of Cusa (1401–1464) was a German philosopher, theologian, and astronomer who believed the Earth was not the center of the known universe, that celestial bodies were not perfect spheres, that their orbits were not entirely circular, and advanced the idea of relative velocity to explain the difference between theory and appearance of celestial objects.

 Regiomontanus (1436-1476), a German mathematician and astronomer whose works perhaps influenced the heliocentric model of the solar system established by Nicolaus Copernicus (1473-1543) and seemed to accept the findings of the ancient Greek astronomer Aristarchus of Samos that the Sun was the center of the known universe.

+Adam Ries (1492-1559), a German mathematician, who is known as the "father of modern calculating" because of his decisive contribution to the recognition that Roman numerals are unpractical and to their replacement by the considerably more practical Arabic numerals.